awsdocs/aws-client-vpn-administrator-guide/doc_source/authentication-authorization.md

    $ aws acm import-certificate --certificate file://server.crt --private-key file://server.key --certificate-chain file://ca.crt --region region
    ```
 **Note**
-Be sure to upload the certificate and key in the same region in which you intend to create the Client VPN endpoint\.
+Be sure to upload the certificate and key in the same Region in which you intend to create the Client VPN endpoint\.

 1. Upload the client certificate and key to ACM\.